 - The Education Scholarship programs support almost 500 children and their families

-- SCAI has provided skill development training for over 640 adults through community training centres, and in 2019 will be providing small business and skill development training for almost 400 families from the Education Scholarship programs.
+- SCAI has provided skill development training for over 640 adults through community training centres, and in 2019 aims to provide small business and skill development training and financial support for almost 400 families from the Education Scholarship programs.